-The Bloy team is pleased to announce the addition of Kumba Iron Ore’s three South African iron mines to the growing Blockbuster client base.
+The Blockbuster team is pleased to announce the addition of Kumba Iron Ore’s three South African iron mines to its growing client base.
 The software is expected to be rolled out in a phased approach first at Thabazimbi in November 2014, with Sishen and Kolomela following in 2015.

 Name: Sishen, Kolomela and Thabazimbi mines